maryamariyan/LoggingGenerator/README.md

 }
 ```

-You can omit the logging message and a default one will be provided for you that formats the arguments into a JSON-encoded string.
+You can omit the logging message and a default one will be provided for you that formats the arguments into a JSON-encoded string:

 ```csharp
 static partial class Log